 - Router Table Plans

 - The Help Of Router Tables in Woodworking

 Bosch RA1181 Benchtop Router Table

-This Bosch router table isn’t intended for heavy-duty use, but it’s a very nice choice to sit on the top of your workbench because its legs are designed to be either clamped or screwed right to the bench.
+This Bosch router table is probably the Best Benchtop Router Table in the market today.
+It isn’t intended for heavy-duty use, but it’s a very nice choice to sit on the top of your workbench because its legs are designed to be either clamped or screwed right to the bench.
 Perhaps most notable is the fact that the RA1181 has a large 27” by 18” rigid top, almost as large as those you’d find on full-size floor models.

 We like most of the features of the router plate on this Bosch router table, which is made from cast aluminum and is very strong – strong enough to hold even heavy-duty routers.
 There’s also a simple but effective leveling system (locking nuts and bolts), along with snap-in inserts which can narrow the size of the bit hole and avoid the issues we mentioned earlier.

 The Bosch RA1181 has a rigid, tall aluminum fence with adjustable MDF face plates along with two MDF faces which can be set to create a center gap that works with bits as large as 3½”.
 There are also two full-sized shims that you can place behind the out-feed fence face, allowing for easy jointing for pieces as long as three feet.
 Fence adjustments are done by means of knobs on the back of the extrusion.